Africa

 Day 5

 This morning we explore the charming colonial city of San Cristobal de la Casas, which has a local market where hundreds of indigenous people sell their textiles and handicrafts.
-We admire the beautiful baroque Santo Domingo Church, founded in 1547 and view the red-tiled houses and narrow winding streets.
+We visit the cathedral on the northern side of the pretty main square, with its lavish gold-encrusted pulpit.
+We then walk a few blocks along narrow winding streets lined with red-tiled houses, to the impressive Santo Domingo Church founded in 1547 with its intricate pink façade and gilded Baroque interior.

-We then head to two indigenous towns nearby.
-In San Juan Chamula we visit a church where the blending of pre-Hispanic traditions and Catholicism is evident in its rituals and where ceremonies are held to counter the influence of paganism.
+After browsing in the handicraft market in front of the church, where Tzotzil Indians from the surrounding hills come to trade, we head to two indigenous villages in the Chiapas highlands.
+In San Juan Chamula we visit a beautiful white church where the blending of pre-Hispanic traditions and Catholicism is evident in its rituals and where ceremonies are held to counter the influence of paganism.

 In these villages you can see backstrap weaving, the making of tortilla and many other aspects of village life.
 You can enjoy a simple but tasty meal cooked on a hotplate over an open fire and sample local tortilla.
 If you are adventurous, you can try a shot of 'pox' - a very strong ancient Mayan alcoholic drink made from sugarcane flavoured with cinnamon and hibiscus flower.